About

 Where am I?

-I’m currently based in the South East corner of Queensland, Australia – but work both local and globally.
+I’m currently based in the South East corner of Queensland, Australia – but work both locally and globally.

 Work Motto:- Straight forward, focused & practical … always providing a clear outlook.